 Did you know that the first ever tampon was invented way back in Ancient Egypt when they were made from papyrus plant?
 Periods and tampons go back a long way, and there are plenty of reasons why it’s a relationship that’s stood the test of time.
-Tampons provide reliable protection, even when you’re swimming!
+Tampons provide reliable protection, even when swimming on your period!
 They can also be kind to both your body and the planet when you choose plastic free, organic cotton tampons.

 Choose your tampon type